 What Is Vegan Cheese?

-No longer just tofu, vegan cheeses are made from a wide range of proteins like tapioca, nuts, and even chia seeds mixed with nutritional yeast for a more robust flavor.
+No longer just tofu, dairy-free cheeses are made from a wide range of proteins like tapioca, nuts, and even chia seeds mixed with nutritional yeast for a more robust flavor.
 This base is often mixed with oils, emulsifiers, and thickeners to produce a firmer cheese.

 Many brands even emulate the texture of dairy-based cheeses, right down to the melt, so you can still have those delicious strands of cheese dangling from your slice of pizza.